Updated on: 11/19/2019

 However, much like most of Johnson & Johnson’s powder products, there are still many talc-based powders out on the market.
 Make sure to educate yourself on the hygiene products you are using and what may be putting you at risk.

-If you or a loved one has been diagnosed with ovarian cancer - or another form of cancer - and you believe it may be connected with the use of Johnson & Johnson's baby powder or another product containing talcum powder, it may be in your best interests to consult with a qualified attorney.
+If you or a loved one has been diagnosed with ovarian cancer - or another form of cancer - and you believe it may be connected with the use of Johnson & Johnson's baby powder or another product containing talcum powder, it may be in your best interests to consult with a qualified injury attorney.
 Use the contact form on this page or call (206) 727-4000 today to discuss your potential claim with our award-winning legal staff.